 Rhino USA Locking Hitch Pin 5/8″ for Class III IV Hitches

-For extra security, you should consider buying a lock to lock up the doors of the moving truck or trailer.
-If you buy U-Haul’s lock at their store, you’ll typically find these locks near the checkout.
-Be careful if you buy the style of lock on the left side; these may not fit the doors of your U-Haul due to the small opening of the lock.
-Instead, use the lock on the right for your U-Haul equipment, which will fit without any issues.
-I have the lock on the right and I had no problems installing it on both the moving trucks and cargo trailer.
+For extra security, consider buying a lock to lock up the doors of your moving truck or trailer.
+If you buy U-Haul’s lock at their store, you’ll typically find the standard locks pictured below in the checkout line.
+Be careful if you buy the style of lock on the left; these types of locks may not fit the doors of your U-Haul due to the small opening of the lock.
+Instead, use the lock on the right for your U-Haul equipment, which will fit.
+I purchased the lock type on the right and I had no problems installing it on both the moving trucks and the cargo trailer.

 Purchase on Amazon: